 Membership to the VWDRC is for the calendar year and is available to purchase in the VWDRC Shop

-In order to race you also need to be a member of either the SPRC (Santa Pod Racing Club) or APIRA (Avon Park International Racing Association).
-The VWDRC offer a package for racers consisting of membership for the year, including membership of either SPRC or APIRA (whichever you choose) for just £40.
+In order to race you also need to be a member of the SPRC (Santa Pod Racing Club).
+The VWDRC offer a package for racers consisting of membership for the year, including membership of the SPRC for just £40.
 Both available through the VWDRC Shop.

 You can download the membership sign-up form to print from here.
 Print it off and post it to us, and we'll get back to you with your details.